ottokruse/research-agent/README.md

 ## Multi-agent approach

-The agent consists of a supervisor agent that is great in coding itself, has a think tool to help it think, and can hand off tasks to its subagents:
+The agent consists of a supervisor agent that is great in coding itself, and can hand off tasks to its subagents:

 ```mermaid
 graph TD